canonical/jre-rock/jre/README.md

  docker-daemon:ubuntu/jre:21_edge
 ```

-The image has `pebble enter` as entrypoint.
+The image has `pebble enter` as the entrypoint.
 [Learn about
 Pebble](https://github.com/canonical/pebble).

 You can access the `java` with the following command: